 18. Don’t buy drugs from street dealers

-While drug use is tolerated in Amsterdam (to an extent – Dutch law is complicated), it’s important to remember that ultimately, drugs are still illegal.
+While drug use is tolerated in Amsterdam (to an extent – Dutch law is complicated), it’s important to remember that drugs are illegal.
 Do not purchase drugs from street dealers.
-This is illegal, highly discouraged, and can result in serious consequences.
+This is illegal, highly discouraged, and can result in severe consequences.

-If you do want to purchase drugs, we recommend doing so from a coffeeshop—these are legal establishments where you can buy and consume cannabis products.
-Just be sure to bring your ID, as you must be at least 18 years old to enter a coffeeshop in Amsterdam.
+If you want to purchase drugs, we recommend doing so from a coffeeshop—a legal establishment where you can buy and consume cannabis products.
+Just be sure to bring your ID, as you must be 18 to enter a coffeeshop in Amsterdam.

 19. Bring an Outlet Adapter with Two USB Ports

-Well, most Dutch hotels don’t have enough outlets for everyone in the room (a common problem), and since the Netherlands uses a different voltage from other countries, you’ll need a converter in order to charge your gadgets properly.
+If traveling to Amsterdam, you need an adapter to charge your phone.
+Why?
+Well, most Dutch hotels don’t have enough outlets for everyone in the room (a common problem).
+Since the Netherlands uses a different voltage from other countries, you’ll need a converter to charge your gadgets properly.

 See Related: Best Travel Accessories